Cross-sex friendship: Background

 Cross-sex friendships play a large role in social relations of both men and women.
 They can be a cause of complications because of the potential for romance or sexual interactions.
 Monsour defines a cross-sex friendship as a "voluntary, non-familial, non-romantic, relationship between a female and a male in which both individuals label their association as a friendship".
 However, just because these friendships are labeled as "non-romantic", one cannot assume that there are no romantic or sexual undertones.

 Guerrero and Chavez suggest that there are four types of cross-sex friendships: mutual romance, strictly platonic, desires romance, and rejects romance.
-In a "mutual romance" cross-sex friendship, one of the participants wants a romantic relationship with the other individual and believes that the other individual wants the same.
+In a "mutual romance" cross-sex friendship, one of the participants wants a romantic relationship with the other individual and the other individual wants the same.
 In "strictly platonic" relationships, the individual believes that the other simply wants to be just platonic friends with no thought of romance.
 In a "desires romance" cross-sex friendship, one individual wants the friendship to become a romantic relationship but does not believe the other individual wants a romantic relationship.
 In a "rejects romance" cross-sex relationship, one individual does not want the relationship to turn romantic, but believes that their friend does.
 Each of these friendship styles are based on the goals and viewpoint of the individual.
 Other theories and research discuss the causes and benefits of cross-sex friendships.

 Emotional bond

 Cross-sex friends must negotiate the type of emotional bond they share or develop a shared sense of love.
 This is complicated by the fact such emotions are not easily distinguishable, and the trajectory of the relationship can include prior stages of romance or physical attraction, or be at a stable or intermediary stage.

-It’s common in American culture for a discontinued romantic relationship to continue as a friendship.
+It's common in American culture for a discontinued romantic relationship to continue as a friendship.
 If the couple were platonic friends before the romantic relationship, or are able to effectively communicate during a break-up, this outcome is more likely.
 Which partner initiated the break-up is a less-likely indicator.
 A relationship between ex-romantic partners is qualitatively different from those who were always platonic.